NeuroanatomyAndConnectivity/surfaceProcessing/README.md

 ##Usage
 Make sure that all dependencies are available when executing the script and when starting the condor process.
+This may mean that you have to call the condor command from a network accessible directory and also ensure that the files that you are running on are accessible from the network.
+Otherwise, the processing nodes may not be able to access your files and as a consequence the condor process may crash.

 ###Condor usage
 Before starting the condor process make sure that AFNI, connectome workbench